Taba Starbase

 [834 AS] Wild on the move in Galileo

 BATTLESHIP ATUM -- 834 -- The Atum has been countering the activities of the Battlecruiser Wyoming for some time, having cornered it somewhere in Galileo.
-The battlecruiser itself has evaded detection, while its squadrons attempt to enflame tensions between Liberty and Kusari.
+The battlecruiser itself has evaded detection, while its squadrons attempt to inflame tensions between Liberty and Kusari.
 That changed recently, when the Atum’s sensors detected the vessel moving at high speed through open space towards the Reppu Cloud, indicating its cloak is likely damaged.
 Following a fierce clash near the Colorado Jump Hole, Order scouts were driven off and the battlecruiser was lost once more.
 The Atum is now in pursuit, although the Nomads’ motives for re-entering notoriously hostile Liberty territory is presently unknown.

 [834 AS] Xeno Relics proliferation an extreme threat